rlzh/notes-vault/Paper Notes/2020 - Adaptive Cyber Defense Against Multi-Stage Attacks Using Learning-based  POMDP - Hu.md

 - defender actions include detection and reimage (assumes detection is implemented by manual/labour analysis! can only detect a small subset of machines in network!)
 - example of confidentiality impact: # of suspicious read ops on machine i
 - example of integrity impact: # of modified files on machine i
-- example of availability impact: # of lost connections or remaining disk space on machine i
+- example of availability impact: # of lost connections or remaining disk space on machine $i$
 - defender aims to find policy to maximize aggregate utility
 - focus on deterministic decisions
 # Evaluation